Ani-Moopa/Moopa/README.md

 NEXTAUTH_URL="for development use http://localhost:3000/ and for production use your domain url"

 ## NextJS
-PROXY_URI="I recommend you to use this cors-anywhere as a proxy https://github.com/Rob--W/cors-anywhere follow the instruction on how to use it there.
-Skip this if you only use gogoanime as a source"
+PROXY_URI="use this cors proxy https://github.com/Gratenes/m3u8CloudflareWorkerProxy, follow the instruction there on how to deploy it."
 API_URI="host your own API from this repo https://github.com/consumet/api.consumet.org.
 Don't put / at the end of the url."
 API_KEY="this API key is used for schedules and manga page. get the key from https://anify.tv/discord" DISQUS_SHORTNAME='put your disqus shortname here. (optional)'